Skip to main content

 New Hampshire

 Under New Hampshire law, the 51% rule of modified comparative negligence is used for legal actions for personal injury, property damage, and wrongful death.
-If the injured party’s percentage of fault is 51% or more, or exceeds the fault of the defendant or aggregate group of defendants, then no damages may be awarded.
+If the injured party’s percentage of fault is 51% or more or exceeds the fault of the defendant or aggregate group of defendants, no damages may be awarded.
 If the injured party was 50% or less at fault, then damages may be awarded in proportion to their percentage of fault.

 Applicable Law: N.H.
 Rev. Stat.
 Ann. § 507:7(d)